The Wiggles Pty Ltd: Television and DVD production

 They sold the program to Australia's Channel Seven, and then moved it to the ABC in 1998 and to the Disney Channel in 1999.
 Paul Field reported that in the early 2000s, a meeting at a New York licensing fair with Grahame Grassby, the ABC's acting director of enterprises, led to the ABC's "enthusiastic" agreement to produce The Wiggles' TV shows.
 Beginning in 2002, The Wiggles filmed four seasons worth of shows exclusively with the ABC: Lights, Camera, Action, Wiggles aired on the ABC in 2003, The Wiggles Show in 2005 and 2006, and Wiggle and Learn in 2008.
 The network called them "the most successful property that the ABC has represented in the pre-school genre".
 In 2006, The Wiggles opened their own recording and film studios in Sydney, called "Hot Potato Studios".
 They were the first pre-school production company in Australia to shoot their videos and TV programs in high-definition.

 In 2009, as Cook put it, "to try somewhere else, and to freshen up our brand a bit", The Wiggles ended their long relationship with the Disney Channel in the U.S. when they entered into a five-year-long partnership with the digital cable channel Sprout.
 They also aired previous episodes of their show on the channel, created and hosted a three-hour block of programming that aired in the mornings, and created online and on-demand content.
 Sprout called the partnership "Our biggest acquisition... that Sprout has ever done".
 Cook stated that the move was not "acrimonious", and although the group owed much of their early success to Disney, that it "was just business".
+Anthony Field would also later state in 2014 that Disney had wanted to own The Wiggles outright, but they insisted on staying independent.
 The first decade of the 21st century ended with The Wiggles expanding their brand by creating new shows, including The Dorothy the Dinosaur Show and Baby Antonio's Circus in 2009, a three-minute show that featured Field's oldest son and acrobatics.